Location: Jodhpur, Rajasthan.

-Time of Celebration : Coincides with Gangaur Festival in Chaitra (according to the Hindu calendar), which usually falls in March or April.
+Time of Celebration : For two days in Sharad Poornima (full moon day) in Ashwin (according to the Hindu calendar) which usually falls in September or October).